hivenapp/issues/.github/ISSUE_TEMPLATE/bug_report.md

 4. Observe error

 **Expected behavior:** A clear and concise description of what you expected to happen.
-**Actual behavior:** What should actually happen, according to your judgement.
+**Actual behavior:** What actually happened, following your steps to reproduce.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.